skip to Main Content

 The child is confused,

-Watching a world so strange—
+Watching the world so strange—

 Where fakeness is praised,

-And simplicity ignored.
+And simplicity is ignored.

-labelled stubborn for not fitting in,
+Labelled them stubborn for not fitting in.

-He tries to follow,
+The child tries to follow,

 Just to prove